 - "Gauges are large but have blue pointers that can be hard to see in some light conditions.
 All major controls are within easy reach.
 The well-integrated navigation system has a large, easy-read touch screen.
 It also absorbs, but doesn't complicate, audio functions.” -- Consumer Guide

 - "We do wish the steering wheel telescoped, however.” -- Edmunds

-Reviewers love the folding Midgate on the EXT and its corporate sibling, the Chevrolet Avalanche.
+Reviewers love the folding midgate on the EXT.
 Basically, the rear wall of the truck folds down in order to make the bed longer by almost three feet.
-Reviewers love how much the Midgate extends the bed when it’s folded down, but shoppers should take note that lowering the Midgate also removes the back wall of the cabin, exposing them to the elements.
+Reviewers love how much the midgate extends the bed when it’s folded down, but shoppers should take note that lowering the midgate also removes the back wall of the cabin, exposing them to the elements.
 Testers mention that the EXT has good small-item storage as well.